iampreetsimar/cowin-scheduler/README.md

 node index.js help
 ```

-## Future updates

-IN PROGRESS : A whatsapp bot will be added in the next iteration to use this utility.

-## Contact

-If you want to contact, you can reach me at <iampreetsimar@gmail.com>.

 ## NOTE

 This project was created as part of a hackathon over a weekend.
-If you think a feature should be added to this, please feel free to reach out to me and we can have a discussion.
-Do note that after scheduling an appointment using this tool, I urge to cancel your appointment(you can use the utility itself to do this) if you're not actually interested to go through it, otherwise it will be a waste of govt resources.